 Driving on main roads outside of border areas is generally safe, but rural roads and off-road driving can be dangerous.
 Avoid travel after dark in rural areas.
 There are paved roads between the cities of Asmara, Massawa, Mendefera, Dekemhare, Baretun and Keren.
 Roads leading to smaller villages are unsealed.
-The standard of road maintenance in mountainous regions and through the escarpment may not be comparable to that in Australia.
+Roads in mountainous regions and through the escarpment may not be well maintained.
 Narrow winding roads with crumbling edges often do not have safety barriers.
 For further advice, see our road travel page.

 Public transport, particularly buses, is often overcrowded.

 There are extensive unmarked minefields in Eritrea, particularly near the border with Ethiopia.
 Walking and hiking in rural areas can be dangerous.

 Landline, mobile telephone and internet services are often unreliable and may only work for limited periods.
 Australian travellers should contact their telecommunication providers to check about international roaming.